AnaIranzo/poke_app/README.md

 - Context
 - Mobile-first

-Search for Pokémon using debounce.
+Search for Pokémon using debounce method.

 ## Routing: